New fire ISO rating could mean drop in Albany residential insurance rates

 “I called my provider and they asked how I knew,” he said to a round of laughter Wednesday night.

-An announcement was released on May 7 about the ISO rating and a letter is available on the department’s website for residents to send to their insurance providers.
+An announcement was released May 7 about the ISO rating, and a letter is available on the department’s website for residents to send to insurance providers.

 “While great effort went into lowering the ISO rating from a 3 to a 2, ultimately it is the community that benefits from an improved emergency communications system, enhanced fire suppression capabilities, and an effective water supply system”, said Bradner in the statement announcing the ISO change.